openedx/open-edx-proposals/oeps/archived/oep-0005/decisions/0001-location-of-decentralized-docs.rst

 Decision
 ********

-Place DD documentation(general decisions, general how-tos) in :ref:`OEP-5`.
+Place DD documentation(general decisions, general how-tos) in :ref:`OEP-5 Pre-built Developer Environments`.
 Eventually, these decisions will be used to update OEP-5.

 .. note::